 For example, your company might have a history of providing extra perks like transport passes or cell phones to their interns.
 If not, it may be something they would consider doing moving forward.
 If you aren’t getting paid, your employer may be more open to providing some added benefits.

 Track Your Expenses

-Or, use Mint -- an app and website that will link to your bank account and credit card to track what you're spending.
+Or, consider using a budget tracker app like Mint that will link to your bank account and credit card to keep a record of what you're spending.
 You'll have to enter cash expenses manually, but it's super easy and you can do it right on your phone.
 They'll even notify you if you're overspending in certain areas.

-That experience will look awesome on your resume, and could very likely help you land a better-paying job faster and more easily than your peers without international experience.
-Long term: more money in the bank.
+Planning and sticking to a budget can help you to avoid unnecessary headaches and stress during your internship abroad.
+Even if you max out your budget and come home feeling a little bit poor though, you will be richer in experiences!
+These experiences will look awesome on your resume, and could very likely help you land a better-paying job faster and more easily than your peers lacking an international internship on their resume.
+Long term, this means more money in the bank.
 Go you!